 - If ceilings start to bulge, stand well back and use a long-handled implement to release the water into a large bucket.

-- In the event of flooding, under no circumstances use electric or gas appliances and turn of at the mains if possible.
-If you smell gas call National Grid immediately on 0800 111 999
+- In the event of flooding, under no circumstances use electric or gas appliances and turn off at the mains if possible.
+If you smell gas call National Grid immediately on 0800 111 999.

 - If water enters your home use a mop and bucket to remove as much as possible.
 Under no circumstances use any electrical sockets affected by water and allow all areas affected to dry out thoroughly.
 Report any water damage to us.